How to Navigate Stormy WeatherAug 01, 2022

 It’s the combination of hundreds or even thousands of "boring little" steps in succession.

 But most people don’t recognize that, so they look for the magic bullet.

-The quick fix (think juice cleanses and random bootcamp workouts).
+The quick-fix tricks (think detox juice cleanses and random bootcamp workouts).

 And while this isn’t good news if you’re looking for immediate gratification, it’s great news if you’re willing to take the first few steps to lifelong success.

 Because you understand that the magic is in the process...

 ...and the process begins with that first action.

 And don’t think that you’re stuck taking these so-called baby steps for long.